herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 http://www.dcc.ac.uk/webfm_send/438.
 -->

-#### Week 2: Conceptual Models: OAIS and the DCC Lifecyle (October 1)
+#### Week 2: Conceptual Models: OAIS and the DCC Lifecycle (October 1)

 The Reference Model for an Open Archival Information System is a conceptual framework and an international standard for describing the components of a digital preservation environment.
 We will focus on the different components and their relationships during this week.
+We will also be looking at the DCC Lifecycle model, as developed by the Digital Curation Centre.

 **Readings**